-Dry disconnects couplings are easily operated.
+Dry disconnect couplings are easily operated.
 The valves are opened and closed with handles controlling the flow of the liquid in the lines.
-All products operate slightly differently but generally there is usually one handle to control the flow and the other to lock the system open or closed.
+All products operate slightly differently but generally, there is usually one handle to control the flow and the other to lock the system open or closed.

-Typically you would choose a dry disconnect when dealing with either expensive or hazardous media.
-Dry disconnects couplings can be used anywhere where a standard coupling would be used.
-They are designed for hose and tank and are also compatible for IBC tanks.
+Typically you would choose a dry break coupler when dealing with either expensive or hazardous media.
+Dry disconnect couplings can be used anywhere where a standard coupling would be used.
+They are designed for hose and tank applications and are compatible with IBC tanks.

-Why is a Dry Break Better than a Standard or Quick Disconnecting Fitting?
+Why are Drybreak Couplings Better than a Standard Fitting?

-There are many different dry-break couplings so considering the following points will help you make the best choice of fitting for your application.
+There are many different dry-break couplings so considering the following points will help you make the best choice for your application.

-o Acceptable level of spillage: prevention of spillage on disconnection is the main reason for using dry disconnect couplings, but the acceptable level will vary greatly according to the application and environment.
-Consider how critical this is to your media or application
+o Acceptable Level of Spillage: Prevention of spillage on disconnection is the main reason for using a dry break coupler, but the acceptable level will vary greatly according to the application and environment.
+Consider how critical this is to your media or application.

-o Temperature/pressure/media/nominal bore: check the size of the connection, the required pressure and temperature of the media - all will have a bearing on the materials, and size of the coupling that you will need
+o Temperature/Pressure/Media/Nominal Bore: Check the size of the connection, and the required pressure and temperature of the media - all will have a bearing on the materials, and size of the coupling that you will need.

-o Safety for the operative and the environment: apart from the level of spillage, prevention of accidental disconnection should also be considered.
-This can be achieved with a mechanical interlock so that disconnection is only possible when the valve is closed
+o Safety for the Operative & the Environment: Apart from the level of spillage, prevention of accidental disconnection should also be considered.
+This can be achieved with a mechanical interlock so that disconnection is only possible when the valve is closed.

-o Avoiding cross contamination: accidental connection of the wrong hose line can have serious consequences.
-Mechanical “keying” of the coupling, or the fitting sensors is an option, which will prevent this from accidently happening
+o Avoiding Cross-Contamination: Accidental connection of the wrong hose line can have serious consequences.
+Mechanical “keying” of the coupling or the fitting sensors is an option, which will prevent this from accidentally happening.

-This list is not exhaustive, experience has shown that every new application brings different factors to bear in the best choice of dry break couplings.
-We would be very happy to discuss your specific requirements with you in order to provide further appropriate details and guidance with your selection.
+This list is not exhaustive.
+Experience has shown that every new application brings different factors to bear in the best choice of dry break couplings.
+We are always on-hand, and happy to discuss your specific requirements with you.

 When Shouldn’t you use a Dry Break Coupling?

-Dry breaks are versatile and have a wide range of options on materials, size and design.
+Drybreak Couplings are versatile and have a wide range of material, size, and design options.
 They can be used in the majority of applications.
-However if it is only a simple connector you need and spillage is not a problem, you may like to also see what else we have to offer: camlocks or quick disconnects.
+However, if it is only a simple connector you need and spillage is not a problem, you may like to consider camlocks or quick disconnects.
 Whatever your needs or budget, we will have a fitting to suit your application.

-As with all fittings, dry break couplings contain moving parts and these need replacing on a regular basis.
-When things go wrong, the down time can be expensive when lines are halted for maintenance so a service procedure is highly recommended.
+As with all fittings, drybreak couplings contain moving parts and these need replacing on a regular basis.
+When things go wrong, the downtime can be expensive if lines are halted for maintenance.
+Having a service procedure in place is highly recommended.

-Make sure the specified timescales for these checks are assessed on the level of use involved, the environment and application (ie, are the fittings continually moved about or stationary).
-Users of fittings in applications where lines are used in delivery and collection for example should be especially careful, as there will be more pressure on the fittings in this instance.
+Make sure the specified timescales for these checks are assessed on the level of use involved, the environment and application.
+For example, are the fittings continually moved about or stationary?
+Users of fittings in applications where lines are used in delivery and collection should be especially careful, as there will be more pressure on the fittings in this instance.